KSPI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Joint Stock Company Kaspi.Kz Investors With Substantial Losses Have Opportunity ...

-Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Joint Stock Company Kaspi ("Kaspi" or "the Company") (NASDAQ: KSPI ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+03, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Joint Stock Company Kaspi.kz (“Kaspi.kz” or“the Company”) (NASDAQ: KSPI) and certain of its officers.

 Class Definition